bruceravel/BLA-XANES/doc/metis/mask.rst

 any spurious points from any mask that might make it through any of the mask creation steps.

+Finally, the :guilabel:`Exponent` control is used to set the value for the exponent used to raise the elastic image to some power.
+This is done after the bad and weak pixels are removed.
+The point of this is to enhance the contrast in the case of weak elastic scattering.
+When you have a strong elastic signal, an exponent of 1 should suffice.
+Note that changing the changing the exponent value will have an effect on the appropriate value of the Gaussian threshold, described below.

 The Gaussian blur step
 ----------------------